 Illegal trade, in a very general sense, predominately involve guns, money and drugs, but ICE’s responsibilities extend much further into all kinds of illegal and counterfeit merchandise coming into the country.

 Suspected immigration or customs violations should be reported directly to Immigration and Customs Enforcement (ICE).

-The Victims Of Immigration Crime Engagement (VOICE) Office was created to acknowledge and serve the needs of crime victims and their families who have been affected by crimes committed by individuals with a nexus to immigration.
+The Victims Of Immigration Crime Engagement (VOICE) Office was created to acknowledge and serve the needs of crime victims and their families who have been affected by crimes committed by individuals under the investigative jurisdiction of ICE.

 In January 2017, the president announced a series of Executive Orders that provide the Department with additional resources, tools and personnel to carry out the critical work of the department.